exibozzz2/Weather_app/README.md

 # Laravel 12
-# Create Forecast Model
+# Add new field in Forecast Table
-# Connect Model with Forecast Table
+# Connect Cities -> with new field
-# Define fillable